Documentation

 is_abuser

-- Whether the IP committed abusive
+- Whether the IP committed abusive actions

 The field is_abuser

-has datatype boolean
+has the datatype boolean

 .